 Treatment for PMDD may involve a combination of lifestyle changes, prescription medications (such as selective serotonin reuptake inhibitors or hormonal birth control), therapy, and other supportive measures.

 Natural remedies may also be used with conventional treatments to help manage PMDD symptoms.
-Working with a healthcare provider to develop an individualized treatment plan that best suits your needs is crucial.
+However, working with a healthcare provider to develop an individualized treatment plan that best suits your needs is always best.

 PMDD Diagnosis